yhakeem/Final-Portfolio/Project 1: What Kind of Techie are You?/README.md

 Link: https://github.com/yhakeem/hackathon.git

-- What are the users?
+- **What are the users?**:
-- What job does it form for them?
+- **What job does it form for them?**:
-- What inspired you to make it?
+- **What inspired you to make it?**: I was inspired by my own journey into the technology field.
+When I initially decided to change careers I was only familiar with software development, overtime I learned about other roles including UX/UI design, project managment, product owner, scrum master etc. This personality quiz is a way to see what tech career path is bestfor you.
-- What features are the most important?
+- **What features are the most important?**:The graphical user interface (GUI)is the most important because its how questions are viewed and answered.
-- Include relevant screenshots
+- **Include relevant screenshots**:

 ## Technologies